jn9he/fpa-aws-dashboard/README.md

 # FP&A AWS Planning Dashboard

-React-based financial planning & analysis tool for AWS resource and cost forecasting.
+React-based financial planning & analysis tool for AWS resource and cost forecasting for Charter Spectrum.